On the relative $L$-theory and the relative signature of PL manifolds with boundary: Relative signature and mapping relative -theory to -theory

-In this subsection we introduce the notion of geometrically controlled Hilbert-Poincar\'e complex $2$-ads, which is necessary for us to prove the bordism invariant of the relative invariants we defined in Section \ref{sec relative invariant of PL manifold with boundary} and \ref{sec Mapping relative to analysis}.
+In this subsection, we introduce the notion of the $G$-equivariant analytically controlled Hilbert-Poincar\'e triple, which will be used to formulate and prove the bordism invariance of the relative signature of compact PL manifolds with boundary.

-Let $X$ be a topological space and $G$ be the fundamental group of $X$.
+In this subsection, let $X$ be a proper metric space and $G$ be a discrete group acting on $X$ freely, cocompactly, and properly.